mihai2000q/ConsiliumTempus-be/docs/Testing.md

 To create a collection, go to `TestCollection` and add one that extends the `ICollectionFixture<WebAppFactory>`.

-Generally, for an integration test to work, it will need to be part of a *collection* and extend the *base integration test* class
+Generally, for an integration test to work, it will need to be part of a *Collection* and extend the *Base Integration Test* class

 ## End-To-End Testing